Angels Landing Deaths: How Many People Have Died?

 by David & Intan

 So how many people have died on Angels Landing?
-As of 2024, there have been at least 17 confirmed deaths on the Angels Landing hike, and some sources put that figure closer to 20 deaths.
+As of 2024, there have been 18 confirmed deaths on the Angels Landing hike, and some sources put that figure at more than 20 deaths.
 Most of these were falls from steep cliffs.

-The Angels Landing deaths list in this article is the most thorough list of its kind available on the internet at the time of writing (2024), although some details may still be incomplete.
+The statistics and list of deaths in this article are the most thorough of their kind available on the internet at the time of writing (2024), although some details may still be incomplete.

 What Is Angels Landing?